Bauzi

 - Interactions With Other Cultures

-- The Bauzi interact with neighboring indigenous groups and have limited contact with Indonesian society, primarily through trade and education.
+- The Bauzi interact with neighboring tribes and occasionally with outsiders, often through trade and cultural exchange.

 - Conflict Resolution Mechanisms

-- Conflicts are resolved through community discussions led by elders, emphasizing reconciliation and harmony.
+- Conflicts are traditionally resolved through community discussions and consensus, often mediated by elders.

 - Cultural Exchange Programs